usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 (1) At least one examination table that meets the Standards for Accessible MDE, if the public entity uses at least one examination table; and<br>
-(2) At least one weight scale that meets the Standards for Accessible MDE, if the public entity uses at least one weight scale.
+(2) At least one weight scale that meets the Standards for Accessible MDE, if the public entity uses at least one weight scale.<br>

-(d) Equivalent facilitation.
-Nothing in this section prevents the use of designs, products, or technologies as alternatives to those prescribed by the Standards for Accessible MDE, provided they result in substantially equivalent or greater accessibility and usability of the health care service, program, or activity.
+(d) *Equivalent facilitation.* Nothing in this section prevents the use of designs, products, or technologies as alternatives to those prescribed by the Standards for Accessible MDE, provided they result in substantially equivalent or greater accessibility and usability of the health care service, program, or activity.
 The responsibility for demonstrating equivalent facilitation rests with the public entity.<br>

-(e) Fundamental alteration and undue burdens.
-This section does not require a public entity to take any action that it can demonstrate would result in a fundamental alteration in the nature of a service, program, or activity, or in undue financial and administrative burdens.
+(e) *Fundamental alteration and undue burdens.* This section does not require a public entity to take any action that it can demonstrate would result in a fundamental alteration in the nature of a service, program, or activity, or in undue financial and administrative burdens.
 In those circumstances where personnel of